superdesk/superdesk-core/docs/schema.rst

 ``dateline`` *dict*

-    Info about when/where story happens.
+    Info about when/where story was written.

 ``groups`` *dict*